Is It Legal to Use AI Video? Everything You Need to Know

 Can You Copyright What An AI Model Creates?

 Certainly, for the first question, the solution is not too tough.
 In the United States, no copyright defense exists for works created entirely by a machine.
-Nevertheless, copyright could be feasible in situations where the creator can demonstrate significant human involvement.
+Nevertheless, copyright could be feasible in situations where the creator can demonstrate significant human author involvement.

+To help you better understand is it legal to use AI videos, we will learn about copyright regulations for videos created by AI.
 The Copyright Office of the United States gave unprecedented copyright for a comic book.
 It was created with the aid of AI-powered text-to-image Midjourney in September.

 Can You Use Copyright-Protected Data To Train AI Models?

 According to Daniel Gervais, a law professor at Vanderbilt School, there are several factors to examine when determining whether something is legitimately used.
-We need to consider these questions first before training an AI system.
-What is the reason or nature of the usage, and what is the market influence?
+We need to consider these questions first before training an AI system: What is the reason or nature of the usage, and what is the market influence?

 Read more: How To Make AI Video